Skip to contents

 Multiple ODE solver backends

-rxode2 offers three solver backends selectable per run: thread-safe C LSODA (default), Fortran LSODA, and DOP853 (explicit 8th-order Runge-Kutta for non-stiff systems).
-Simulx uses a single C++ LSODA- based solver.
+rxode2 offers several solver backends selectable per run: thread-safe C LSODA (default), Fortran LSODA, DOP853 (explicit 8th-order Runge-Kutta for non-stiff systems), a stiff Rosenbrock method (ros4), and AutoSwitch composite methods (for example method = "dop853+ros4") that probe each segment with a non-stiff primary and reactively fall back to a stiff secondary only where stiffness is detected.
+Simulx uses a single C++ LSODA-based solver.

 Runs anywhere without infrastructure